 1. Check who the test provider will be

 For example, Cappfinity numerical reasoning tests are adaptive, have no set time limit, and contain multiple question types.
-By contrast, tests published by Saville have fixed durations and all questions follow the same structure.
+By contrast, Saville aptitude tests have fixed durations and all questions follow the same structure.